 - Return of remains in a Solace urn (either in-person delivery in our service area or via USPS Priority Mail)

 - Death certificates are an additional purchase and you are able to select the desired number at the time of requesting our services

-- Our price is over $1,100 less than the national average of $2,300 for a direct cremation (per the NFDA – National Funeral Directors Association)
+- Solace’s cremation service cost is more than $1,400 less than the national average of $2,300 for a direct cremation (per the NFDA – National Funeral Directors Association)